CosmosContracts/docs/validators/joining-the-testnets.md

 starport network chain join [chainID] --nightly
 ```

+{% hint style="danger" %}
+You can only run this command _once_ per testnet.
+Each time this wizard is completed, the state in `.spn-chain-homes/<chain-name>` will be reset, meaning you could lose your validator private keys.
+{% endhint %}

 Follow the prompts to provide information about the validator.
 You will need to create an account on the Starport Network \(SPN\), followed by one on the testnet.

 Starport will download the source code of the blockchain node, build, initialize and create and send two proposals to SPN: to add an account and to add a validator with self-delegation.